State's cases increase by 11,015, most Monday since July; deaths rise by 112

 Tests in Florida reported from labs Sunday were 145,728, one day after 118,235 and a record 170,272 on Nov.
 25. The state's daily first-time positivity increased from 7.98 percent to 8.45, six days after 9.75 , which is the highest since 10.03 on Nov.
 13. Palm Beach County's rate increased from 6.68 percent to 6.85 with 8.38 five days ago highest since 10.04 percent on Nov.
 30. The state considers anything above 5 percent in the dangers threshold.

-Five states had more deaths reported Sunday than Florida, including four in triple digits.
-California also reported 46,474 cases, which is higher than all foreign countries except Brazil.
+Florida had the second-most increase of deaths behind New York with 137, the only two states with single-day triple-digit increases.
+California also reported 37,892 cases, which is higher than all foreign countries except Brazil.

 Florida's cases reached 1,212,581 with only No. 1 California and No. 2 Texas also reporting more than 1 million.